 You shouldn’t be alarmed if your air conditioner runs more on extra hot days.
-As long as you feel comfortable and cool air is coming out of your vents, you don’t need to be alarmed.
+As long as you feel comfortable with the temperature inside and cool air is coming out of your vents, you can rest easy.

 2. The Setting on Your Thermostat

 The lower you set your thermostat in summer, the longer your air conditioner will have to run to reach it.

 While you may like it as cool as possible, adjusting your thermostat by even a couple of degrees will decrease your air conditioner’s run time and save you a little on your electricity while still keeping your home cool.

 You can keep your cooling costs down by using more of these tips >